miqwit/dedex/README.md

 ```

 Will store a set of Rule (array).
 For example, each provider could be check with a specific rule set.

+# Standard updates

+## Official email in September 2024

+>  From March 1, 2025, all the versions 3 as well as version 4.0 of the Electronic Release Notification standard, their respective profiles, and choreographies will no longer be supported.
+This means that from that date, no further updates, bug fixes, or AVS additions will be made to these versions of the ERN standard.
+Also, the XML schemas and all articles or implementation advice about ERN- 3 and ERN 4.0 will be removed from all DDEX websites.
+All schemas, standard texts, and supporting information about ERN -4.1, 4.2, and, of course, 4.3.1 will remain.